Lithuania’s Iron Wolves:

 Sometimes we get to forget our bad ideas, to pretend they never happened.
 And sometimes they stare you right in the face whenever you open the warehouse loading doors and see the stacks of boxes of game pieces, big heavy cartons holding light-green pieces for an old Panzer Grenadier expansion called Iron Wolves.

-We’re putting them to use, as part of a new book called Lithuania’s Iron Wolves.
-The old version was just a thin comb-bound booklet with ten scenarios and a dozen pages; I wasn’t really satisfied with it when it was new, but at least I stopped myself before designing the sequels on Latvia and Estonia - I was, at one time, set on designed a whole series called “Phantom Armies.”
-It’s an artifact of depression, and I could explain why but instead I’ll talk about what I decided to do with all of those light green pieces.
+We put them to use as part of a new book called Lithuania’s Iron Wolves.
+The old version was just a thin comb-bound booklet with ten scenarios and a dozen pages; I wasn’t really satisfied with it when it was new, but at least I stopped myself before designing the sequels on Latvia and Estonia - I was, at one time, set on designing a whole series called “Phantom Armies.”
 The original Iron Wolves started as a download, and really should have just stayed there, but I gave in to a small number of loud pleas for “real counters.”

 The Lithuanian Army portrayed in Lithuania’s Iron Wolves is pretty much the actual, Lithuanian Army of 1939-1940.
 They get a few tanks that they ordered, or contemplated ordering, but never actually received.
 Otherwise it’s an historical order of battle.